swift-on-server/articles/Sources/Articles/Documentation.docc/2025/jwt-kit/jwt-kit.md

 }
 ```

-The `UserPayload` struct represents the claims we want to include in the JWT.
-In this example, we include the user's ID, an expiration claim, and a list of roles.
-The ``JWTPayload/verify(using:)`` method checks that the token has not expired and that the user has the "admin" role.
-The `init` method creates a new payload from a `User` object, which could be retrieved from a database, for example.
 The `login` route receives the user's username and password, finds the user in the database, verifies the password, creates a JWT with the user's information, and signs it with the key collection.
 The token is then returned to the client.

 Next, we'll create a route that handles requests that require authentication.
 This route will validate the JWT in the request headers and return the requested data if the token is valid: